nix-community/pyproject.nix/doc/src/introduction.md

 # Introduction

+## What is pyproject.nix

+Pyproject.nix is a collection of Nix utilities to work with Python project metadata in [Nix](https://nixos.org/).
+It mainly targets [PEP-621](https://peps.python.org/pep-0621/) compliant `pyproject.toml` files and data formats, but also implement support for other & legacy formats such as [Poetry](https://python-poetry.org/) & `requirements.txt`.

+Pyproject.nix aims to be a swiss army knife of simple customizable utilities that works together with the [nixpkgs Python infrastructure](https://nixos.org/manual/nixpkgs/stable/#python).

 ## Foreword

 This documentation only helps you to get started with `pyproject.nix`.
 As it's a toolkit with many use cases not every use case can be documented fully.

-This documentation is centered around packaging Python applications.
+This documentation is centered around packaging Python applications & managing development environments.
 For other use cases see the reference documentation.

 ## Concepts